Sequal32/yourcontrols/Readme.md

 ### Discord
 <a href="https://discord.gg/SxYqf2n"><img src="https://discord.com/assets/e4923594e694a21542a489471ecffa50.svg" width="200"/></a>

-If you're seeking help for this mod, or would like to give feedback and join the commnity, join the discord by clicking on the image above!
+If you're seeking help for this mod, or would like to give feedback and join the community, join the discord by clicking on the image above!

 ### Missing DLL
 Install [Microsoft Visual C++ Redistributable](https://aka.ms/vs/16/release/vc_redist.x64.exe) to resolve this.

 ### Most switches or avionics are not syncing

 Restart your simulator.
-If it still isn't working reinstall YourControls.
+If it still isn't working, manually delete the `YourControls` folder inside your community folder and reinstall YourControls.

 ### My copilot's aircraft is above me

 This is commonly due to mismatching sceneries.
 Please ensure you have the same addon airports installed and that you're not at an airport that is handcrafted in one edition of the sim, but not in the other (Premium Deluxe vs Deluxe).

+### My copilot's aircraft is in front or behind me

+Disable multiplayer and make sure you *are not* in the same group.
+If you're using an online network such as VATSIM or IVAO, check out their documentation on how to enable observer mode for shared cockpit.

 ### Mismatching speeds/altitude